 Cornell University - Samuel Curtis Johnson Graduate School of Management

-This paper examines the effect of financial reporting on firm-level investment during the 2007-2008 global financial crisis.
-Using a differences-in-differences setup, we find that firms with less conservative accounting experienced a sharper decline in investment activity following the onset of the crisis than firms with more conservative accounting.
+This paper examines the effect of accounting conservatism on firm-level investment during the 2007-2008 global financial crisis.
+Using a differences-in-differences design, we find that firms with less conservative financial reporting experienced a sharper decline in investment activity following the onset of the crisis compared to firms with more conservative financial reporting.
 This relation is stronger for firms that were financially constrained, faced greater external financing needs, or had higher information asymmetry.
 We also find that more conservative firms experienced lower declines in both debt raising activity and stock performance.
-In sum, we document the effects of accounting on corporate sector during the crisis.
+The evidence suggests that accounting conservatism reduces underinvestment in the presence of information frictions.

 Number of Pages in PDF File: 45

 Keywords: Accounting Conservatism; Investment; Information Frictions; Financing Constraints; Crisis